 All 6 sample page(s) are viewable on-line.

-To view the pages at a larger size you can resize the browser window smaller to a tablet or phone size and the pages will magically grow larger.
+If you are a registered site member and have the correct permissions you can view ALL the pages of this PDF or Samples pages at a larger size.
+You can resize the browser window smaller to a tablet or phone size and the pages will magically grow larger.

-Each PDF file is a formatted high resolution file that prints out great.
+Each PDF file is a formatted, high resolution file that prints out great.
 You'll need Adobe Reader or a PDF viewing application to view your PDF file.

 Basic Blues Progressions in D Major

 Basic and Quick Change blues chord progressions in the key of D major using the core 7th chords from the Big Six series of lessons.
-This is great way to explore this core chord in various keys
+This is great way to explore this core chord in various keys.